Royal Irish Academy: Honorary membership

 Honorary membership can be awarded to persons who have made an outstanding contribution to their academic discipline, but who are normally resident outside the island of Ireland.
 At least two existing members must propose and recommend a candidate for honorary membership.
 Honorary members are entitled to use the designation "Hon.
 MRIA" after their name.

+Council-recommended membership

+Some of those elected to membership are not elected as academics but receive the accolade in recognition of other contributions to society: these include former public servants, philanthropists, leaders in political and business life, and others.
+Each year the Council may recommend a small number of such memberships.